openfeed-org/sdk-js/README.md

 ### Preparing a new version

-For updating the version, run:
+For updating the version and automatically collecting changes, run:

 ```shell
 yarn build:prepare-release